Jump ahead to learn:

 FBA sellers tax: State-specific rules

-- Destination-based sourcing: The buyer’s location determines the sales tax rate.
+- Destination-based sourcing: Most states use this model, where the buyer’s location determines the sales tax rate.
 For example, if a customer in New York buys a product from your business in California, you apply New York’s sales tax rate.

-- Origin-based sourcing: The sales tax rate is determined by your location, regardless of where the product is shipped or picked up.
-For example, in an origin-based state, you would apply California’s sales tax rate, even if the buyer is in New York.
+- Origin-based sourcing: In these states, your business location determines the sales tax rate, regardless of where the product is shipped or picked up.
+Using the previous example, you would apply California’s rate even for sales to New York customers.

 - Select the Reports tab and choose Fulfillment from the drop-down menu.